 Note: To restore the factory default configuration settings without knowing the login password or IP address, you must use the Default Reset button on the rear panel of the router.
-See "DG834 Rear Panel" on page 2-7.
+See "The Router's Rear Panel" on page 2-7.